 - The sponsoring organization plays a major role in planning and implementing the event.
 Furthermore, the student organization is responsible for seeing the members’ and guests’ behavior is consistent with University policies and state statutes.
 The sponsoring organization must create an atmosphere where norms of responsible alcohol use prevail.

-- The University office of Campus Activities will determine in consultation with student groups the number of staff, including police coverage, required to service a party function.
+- The University office of Campus Activities and Student Engagement will determine in consultation with student groups the number of staff, including police coverage, required to service a party function.

 - A variety of non-alcoholic beverages must be available at the service areas at the same price or less than the cost of alcoholic beverages.
 Food available in sufficient quantities to last the entire event must be present.